N-Wouda/Slides/slides/msc_thesis/msc_thesis.md

 ----

-# Setting
+# Research questions

-- Two scenarios
-  - Land
+- Where do we place electrolysers?
-  - Offshore
+    - On land, or
+    - Offshore, on artificial islands or re-used gas platforms?
+- What about robust solutions?
+- What about parameter sensitivity?

 Note:

 TODO

+Robust wrt wind randomness

 ----